 Though there may not be audible words or visible actions, wellness counselors at Ross University School of Medicine (RUSM) are trained to recognize that anyone could experience difficulties at any time, whether it’s mental health challenges or managing stress.
 And they understand how to tackle the unique stressors of medical school that RUSM students may experience.

-“When someone feels overwhelmed, we need to acknowledge the pain and instill hope,” explained Shannon Evans, DSW, LCSW, director of the RUSM Wellness & Counseling Center.
+“When someone feels overwhelmed, we need to acknowledge the pain and instill hope,” explained Shannon Evans, DSW, LCSW, former director of the RUSM Wellness & Counseling Center.
 “We need to come together as a community to take care of one another.
 Some may benefit from talk therapy, learning new ways to cope or from Mind-Body Medicine (MBM) techniques.
 We work alongside students to help them find their unique strengths, and tailor support to what works best for them.”

 Student Nikki Carrido, a former MBM ambassador, reminds fellow students that practicing self-care and maintaining positive mental health has never been more vital to future success, both academically and personally.
 “We need to change the culture in medicine of chronic stress that leads to burnout… this unhealthy lifestyle we find ourselves in — the all-nighters, running through lectures and going 12 hours straight.
 Students and physicians need to understand — You Matter.
 Your Mind Matters.
 Your Mental Health Matters.”